Muthu-kesavan/Attendance-system/README.md

-This Is the Frontend Of Attendance Marking Web Application made for KALVIUM Interview Round where in this web-application students can mark their attendance and the UI is made in the style of SRM UNIVERSITY.
+This Is the Frontend Of Attendance Marking Web Application made for the KALVIUM Interview Process where in this web-application students can mark their attendance and the UI is made in the style of SRM UNIVERSITY.
+I have also added A Loom video at the end.

 Home page Of Attendance Marking System Done With Look Like SRM UNIVERSITY.